-Kansas Operation Lifesaver (KS OL) strives to reduce the number of injuries and fatalities at highway-rail grade crossings and on railroad rights-of-way through various methods of public information and education.
-While the number of fatalities and injuries has been reduced significantly throughout the state during the last 35 years, KS OL continues giving free safety presentations to all target groups across Kansas.
-This railroad safety message reached almost 69,000 people last year through handouts, brochures, Public Service Announcements, and other safety-specific materials.
+Kansas Operation Lifesaver, Inc. (KS OL) strives to reduce the number of injuries and fatalities at highway-rail grade crossings and on railroad rights-of-way through various methods of Public Service Announcements, education, and videos.
+While the number of fatalities and injuries has been reduced significantly throughout the state during the last 37 years, KS OL continues giving free safety presentations to all target groups across Kansas.
+This railroad safety message reached nearly 100,000 people last year through handouts, brochures, and other safety-specific materials.
 "Always Expect a Train!
 Stay Off!
 Stay Away!
 Stay Alive!"
+"Look, Listen, Live!"
+Remember "Any Time is Train Time!"

-SA-XXXX-10
+SA-XXXX-11